 First and most important is finding a helmet that fits your individual head.
 You may have to try on several brands and models to find one that fits your own head well.
 Pick one that is round and smooth on the outside without snag points.
 Then make sure it has a CPSC standard sticker inside, required by law in the US since 1999.
 Wear it for a few moments to see if any pressure "hotspots" develop.
 Next is wearability: you can see the vents and you can feel the comfort.
 Select a bright color for visibility.
 We don't have to tell you to check the price tag, but price is not a good indicator of impact protection.
 Consumer Reports has helmet rating articles every two or three years, and we have a review up of the most recent one.
 They can only test a small fraction of the models on the market.
-We think you can do just as well by finding a helmet that fits you well and is round and smooth on the outside.
+Virginia Tech has a STAR rating system that attempts to predict concussion performance.
+Sometimes the two coincide.
+But we think you can do just as well by finding a helmet that fits you well and is round and smooth on the outside.

 What Helmet Should I Buy for my Child?

 Coolness depends on ventilation, and that depends mostly on the size of the front vents, whatever the ads may say.
 Consumer Reports publishes coolness ratings in their articles, but don't cover very many helmets.
 Generally you can look at a helmet's front vents and judge its ventilation.
 Most riders will not need all the vents you see in the most expensive models.